sahib/brig/docs/installation.rst

    https://github.com/sahib/brig/releases

-Just download the binary for you platform and put in somewhere in your ``$PATH`` (for example ``/usr/local/bin``).
+Just download the binary for you platform, unpack it and put in somewhere in your ``$PATH`` (for example ``/usr/local/bin``).

-.. todo:: provide easy way to guess os and architecture.
+If you trust me well know **and** have installed, you can

 Compiling yourself
 ------------------